• Skip to main content

 Using Dried Rosemary

-• Dried rosemary can also be added to baked goods, such as bread, focaccia, and crackers, or used to season roasted vegetables or potatoes, and even made into a rosemary finishing salt.
+- Dried rosemary can also be added to baked goods, such as bread, focaccia, and crackers, or used to season vegetables like these air fryer potato recipes.
+It can even made into a rosemary finishing salt.

 Drying rosemary is a great way to preserve its flavor and aroma for use throughout the year.
 Air-drying, oven-drying, microwave-drying, and air-fryer-drying, are four methods of drying rosemary that you can use at home.